-The Interactive Launch Competition is changing the face of television.
+The Interactive Case Competition is changing the face of television.
 It's the ultimate case study competition for video innovation!

 The Competition pits graduate MBA and Engineering Student Teams in a contest to create winning go-to-market strategies and marketing plans for advanced TV and online video innovations.
-Learn below how you can become a Mentor Company or enter a Student Team.
+Learn below how you can become a Sponsor or enter a Student Team.

 'The Competition rocks!
 Thank you so much for the insight!' -Industry attendee